jedelman8/nxos-ansible/docs/nexus-module-docs.md

 - Either vpc or peer_link param is required, but not both.

 - State=absent removes whatever VPC config is on a port-channel if one exists.

+- Re-assigning a vpc or peerlink from one portchannel to another is not supported.
+The module will force the user to unconfigure an existing vpc/pl before configuring the same value on a new portchannel

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.